khalby786/jsoning/README.md

 * 🕊️ **Lightweight** package with an unpacked size of **12.1 kB**.
 * 🖥️ Requires **Node.js v12.x** or greater

-**This package is in heavy WIP.
-While basic functions work, it is recommended not to use this database package to store sensitive info, for now.**

 ## Install 💾

 **Node.js v12.x or greater is required for this package to work.**